 Openly talk to your students about how you will be going on maternity leave and explain they are super lucky to have a wonderful new teacher.
 Depending on your preferences, you can give your students your contact information so they can write letters to you.

-Prepare your Students’ Families for the Transition to Your Long Term Sub
+15. Communicate with your Students’ Families about the Transition to Your Long Term Sub

 Notify your families that you will be going on maternity leave.
 Consult with your administration when this would be appropriate.
 In addition, send home a letter with your students introducing the families to your long term sub.
 This will help facilitate a smooth transition and ease your students’ families’ concerns.